-The full amount of Trade Receivables is from Al Siraat College Inc., an entity related to the Company.
+In the 2015 financial year, the full amount of Trade Receivables is from Al Siraat College Inc., an entity related to the Company.

-The following table details the Company's Trade Receivables exposed to credit risk (prior to collateral and other credit enhancements) with ageing analysis and impairment provided for thereon.
+The following table details the Company's trade and othe receivables exposed to credit risk (prior to collateral and other credit enhancements) with ageing analysis and impairment provided for thereon.
 Amounts are considered as "past due" when the debt has not been settled within the terms and conditions agreed between the Company and the customer or counterparty to the transaction.
 Receivables that are past due are assessed for impairment by ascertaining solvency of the debtors and are provided for where there are specific circumstances indicating that the debt may not be fully repaid to the Company.